francesco-mannella/GraphNotes/README.md

 ## Configuration

-GraphNotes uses a configuration file (`graphnotes.conf`) to manage user settings.
-The file is located in the `.config/graphnotes` directory within your home folder.
+HandNotes uses a configuration file (`handnotes.conf`) to manage user settings.
+The file is located in the `.config/handnotes` directory within your home folder.
 You can adjust the following parameters:

 - `ratio`: The ratio for scaling the canvas.
 - `width` and `height`: Dimensions of the window.